EmineSelimovska/EmineSelimovska/README.md

 ## About Me

 Hello there!
-I'm Emine, a passionate learner currently honing my skills in web development through SoftUni.
+I'm Emine,a passionate developer honing my skills in web development.
 I have a keen interest in mastering various technologies and building exciting projects.

 ## Key Skills